 Your doctor might ask:

 - Have you ever had bleeding from a small wound that lasted more than 15 minutes or recurred during the week following the wound?

 - Have you had a nosebleed that lasted more than 10 minutes or needed medical attention?

 - If you menstruate, how many days do your periods last?
 How often do you change your tampon or sanitary pad during a period?
 Have you seen blood clots in your menstrual flow?

 - Have you had blood in your stool that wasn't explained by a known medical problem, such as a stomach ulcer or colon polyp?

-- Have you ever needed medical attention for a bleeding problem during or after surgery, dental procedures, childbirth or injury?
+- Have you ever needed medical attention for bleeding during or after surgery, dental procedures, childbirth or injury?

 - Have you had anemia or needed a blood transfusion?